 Boylan Bridge (for a view of the Raleigh skyline)

-Sunrise or sunset, Boylan Bridge remains one of the classic spots to view the Raleigh skyline (and it's just a short walk away from the previously mentioned Trophy Brewing Company).
+Sunrise or sunset, Boylan Bridge remains one of the classic spots to view the Raleigh skyline (and just a few steps away, also with a wonderful view, is Wye Hill Kitchen & Brewing).

 Home to North Carolina State University's football team—go Pack!
 Join more than 50,000 other football fans for tailgating and touchdowns, and don't forget to wear red.